How is oesophageal cancer treated?

 - Radiotherapy: High-energy rays to destroy the cancer cells.

 These treatments can be used alone, or in combination.

 Surgery aims to remove the part of the oesophagus containing the tumour.
 Surgery is the most common treatment for oesophageal cancer.
-Surgery is possible if the tumour is only found in one section of the oesophagus.
+Surgery is possible if the tumour is only found in one small section of the oesophagus.
 Read more about oesophageal cancer surgery.

 Often you will have chemoradiation (chemotherapy and radiotherapy together) to reduce the size of the tumour before surgery.
 The chemotherapy drugs make the cancer cells more sensitive to radiation.

 Chemotherapy is the use of drugs to cure or control cancer.
 Chemotherapy can be given before surgery to shrink the tumour and make it easier to remove or after, to lower the risk of the cancer coming back.
 You may also have chemotherapy both before and after your surgery.
 This is common with adenocarcinoma.

 Many oesophageal cancer patients receive a combination of two or three chemotherapy drugs.
 These drugs can be injected into your bloodstream or given in tablet form.
 Your specialist nurse should give you a list of the chemotherapy drugs you will receive and explain the side-effects.
 Read more about chemotherapy.